UltraEval/AudioEvals/README.md

 > - This modal primarily focuses on traditional audio tasks such as Automatic Speech Recognition (ASR) and Text-to-Speech (TTS).
 >
 > **Chat Modal**: Audio + Text → Text
 > - This modal is designed for interactive applications like chatbots and voice assistants.
-It includes tasks such as Audio Question Answering (AudioQA), Music Question Answering (MusicQA), Medicine Classification and emotional recognition.
+It includes tasks such as Audio Question Answering, Music Question Answering, Medicine Classification and emotional recognition.

 <table>
 <tr>